MOQA-Solutions/crafting_challenge/README.md

 # Getting Started

-This application represents a proposition to resolve Crafting Software Coding Challenge
+This application represents a proposition to resolve Crafting Software Coding Challenge.<br>
+I have converted `maps` to `records` for more efficiency with fields accessibility.

 # API